 At 8:03 AM, Heather logs into her headset, already bracing for a full day.
-She’s a healthcare call center agent and she knows the next eight hours will be filled with a barrage of information.
-She’ll help a worried daughter find the right specialist for her father, guide a patient through post-op instructions and calm a frustrated caller who’s been transferred three times before reaching her.
+She's a healthcare call center agent, and she knows the next eight hours will be a constant barrage of critical decisions.
+She'll help a worried daughter find the right specialist for her father, guide a patient through post-op instructions, and calm a frustrated caller who's been transferred three times before reaching her.
 She takes one big gulp of coffee before starting.
+How will Heather's work be measured?
+Too often, it's reduced to a single number: Average Handle Time (AHT).

 It wasn't their fault.
 It was the system's.

-• Staff Development: Are we training our contact center agents well?
+- Staff Development: Are we training our contact center agents well?
 Are they staying?
 Are they growing?
 Effective agent performance tracking is essential in this dimension.

-• Operational Efficiency: Are our processes streamlined?
+- Operational Efficiency: Are our processes streamlined?
 Are agents available when patients need them?
 Improving call center efficiency and keeping an eye on cost per contact is key.

-• Service Excellence: Are we compliant, thorough, and safe in every interaction?
+- Service Excellence: Are we compliant, thorough, and safe in every interaction?
 Rigorous quality assurance and call center management tools help keep the standards high.

 The Danger of Managing by a Single Metric

-In fact, according to DialogTech, only 1% of healthcare call centers reach first-call resolution rates above 80% — a sign that the industry is still catching up when it comes to truly effective service.
+In fact, according to DialogTech, only 1% of healthcare call centers reach first-call resolution rates above 80%, a sign that the industry is still catching up when it comes to truly effective service.

 From Numbers to Narratives: What Happens When You Balance the Score

 They started measuring how well agents were trained and whether they stayed with the organization for more than a year.
 They looked at CSAT scores alongside resolution rates.
 They audited calls for quality assurance, safety and compliance.
-Instead of being told to “wrap it up,” Sarah was empowered to stay with the patient until they felt seen, heard, and truly cared for.
+Instead of being told to "wrap it up," Heather was empowered to stay with the patient until they felt seen, heard, and truly cared for.
 This balanced strategy not only improved call center efficiency but also provided standards that informed agent performance tracking and call center coaching metrics.

-Managers could now identify coaching opportunities based on nuanced patterns — not just outliers.
+Managers could now identify coaching opportunities based on nuanced patterns—not just outliers.
 A new agent might have longer call times, but if their CSAT and compliance scores were high, they got support rather than reprimands.
 Staff development was tracked, celebrated and encouraged, embodying the core of a modern scorecard for call center agents.

 According to The Australian, one healthcare system using this balanced strategy saw a 15% rise in Net Promoter Score and a 20% improvement in first-contact resolution after redesigning their approach using these integrated call center management tools.

-Why It Matters—Now More Than Ever
+Why It Matters Now More Than Ever

 Healthcare is personal.
-It’s emotional.
-And it’s increasingly virtual.
+It's emotional.
+And it's increasingly virtual.
 Today, one in three patient interactions begins or ends in a call center.
-These conversations are no longer “just scheduling” — they are the front door of care and a critical component of customer service.
+These conversations are no longer "just scheduling"; they are the front door of care and a critical component of customer service.

 To treat call center agents as mere cogs in a machine is to misunderstand their role entirely.
 They are triage nurses in headsets, navigators of chaos and interpreters of policy and empathy alike.
+Their performance directly impacts patient satisfaction, revenue, referrals, and your organization's reputation.

-To truly support them — and the patients they serve — we need tools that reflect the full scope of their impact.
+To truly support them, and the patients they serve, we need tools that reflect the full scope of their impact.

 The Balanced Scorecard is that tool.